utshomax/postman-docs/src/pages/docs/integrations/available-integrations/sentry.md

 1. Create a new [internal integration](https://docs.sentry.io/product/integrations/integration-platform/).
 Sentry automatically generates an auth token for the integration.
 1. Copy the new auth token.
 (You might want to save the token somewhere safe.)

-> You can manage your auth tokens on the [Sentry Auth Tokens page](https://sentry.io/settings/account/api/auth-tokens/).

 ## Configuring a Sentry integration

 1. Open your API by selecting **APIs** in the sidebar, and then selecting an API and a version.